cncf/tag-security/assessments/projects/kyverno/self-assessment.md

 ![Kyverno Physical Architecture](images/kyverno-physical-architecture.png)

-**NOTE:** Currently Kyverno runs as one multi-instance (HA) `Pod` managaed by a single `Deployment`.
+**NOTE:** Currently Kyverno runs as one multi-instance (HA) `Pod` managed by a single `Deployment`.
 In the future the different controllers may be packaged in separate deployments to allow flexibility in scaling and tuning each component.

 ## Security functions and features